3D scanning solutions

 Professional 3D scanners and software give you the power to reconstruct just about any real-world object in digital form with astounding levels of accuracy.

 Structured-light and laser 3D scanning technologies prove particularly effective when you need to scan a relatively small object: from a few millimeters to a few meters in size.
-This way, scanning the object and processing the data collected by the scanner will be fast, and the final 3D model will be highly precise and exceptionally faithful to the original.
+With handheld 3D scanners, this process is ultra-fast, and the final 3D model will be highly precise and exceptionally faithful to the original.

 Time-of-flight 3D scanning technology